 Australian woolgrowers vote for a levy to be imposed on each bale of wool they produced, to promote their product around the world.
 This bold and innovative decision results in the formation of a body first known as the International Wool Secretariat, which later becomes The Woolmark Company.

 The International Wool Secretariat founds a fashion design award to highlight the versatility and modernity of wool.
-The aim is to showcase the beauty of wool to an international audience of fashion designers, retailers and consumers.
+The earliest recorded winner of this award is Valentino Garavani, who then went on to work for couturier Jean Desses before launching his own fashion house.

-Two young, unknown womenswear designers, Karl Lagerfeld and Yves Saint Laurent, step up on stage to accept their respective fashion design prizes at the International Wool Secretariat awards.
+Young designers Karl Lagerfeld and Yves Saint Laurent step up on stage to accept their respective fashion design prizes at the International Wool Secretariat awards.
 Lagerfeld, then 21, wins the coat category.
-Saint Laurent, just 18, wins the award for dress design, judged by a panel which included Hubert de Givenchy and Pierre Balmain.
+Saint Laurent, just 18 years old, wins the award for dress design, judged by a panel that included Christian Dior and Hubert de Givenchy.
 Fashion history is made.

 An international identity for wool is created to increase consumer confidence and represent quality standards.
 Italian graphic artist Francesco Saroglia designs the Woolmark logo featuring five black bands criss-crossing to form a skein-shape perfectly represent the softness, elegance and modernity of wool.
 Today the Woolmark logo is one of the world’s most recognized and respected brands.